BR0kEN-/cikit/docs/_documentation/project/custom-vhosts/README.md

 ## Create a configuration

 Open `/path/to/project/.cikit/vars/web-server.yml` and find the `web_server_vhosts` variable inside.
 By default it's empty (has `[]` value).
-Add the `- name: dirname` to the list where `dirname` is the name of a directory that must be at the same level as `docroot`.
+Add the `- dir: dirname` to the list where `dirname` is the name of a directory that must be at the same level as `docroot`.
 Put your codebase in that directory and enjoy.

 ### Simple example